GhostKellz/zledger/README.md

 ## 📌 Overview

-**Zledger** is a lightweight, performant, and embeddable ledger engine built in Zig.
-It's designed for use in financial applications, cryptocurrency accounting, blockchain wallets, and local transactional systems where performance and precision matter.
+**Zledger v0.5.0** is a lightweight, performant, and modular ledger engine built in Zig.
+It's designed for use in financial applications, cryptocurrency accounting, blockchain wallets, distributed systems, and local transactional systems where performance and precision matter.

-Zledger aims to provide the foundational infrastructure for secure balance tracking, transaction journaling, double-entry accounting, audit-ready systems, and programmable transaction constraints ("covenants")—now built directly into the engine.
+Zledger provides foundational infrastructure for secure balance tracking, transaction journaling, double-entry accounting, audit-ready systems, smart contracts, and programmable transaction constraints—with flexible build options to include only what you need.

 ---

 ## 🎯 Goals

-* ✅ **Minimal yet powerful ledger engine**
+* ✅ **Modular architecture** — use only what you need via build flags
-* ✅ **No external dependencies** — just Zig and stdlib
+* ✅ **Minimal external dependencies** — uses modular zcrypto when crypto features enabled
 * ✅ **Precision-first with no floating point leakage**
 * ✅ **Supports both single and double-entry models**
-* ✅ **Transaction chaining + integrity hashing**
+* ✅ **Transaction chaining + integrity hashing with Merkle trees**
-* ✅ **Built-in programmable constraints for custom rules**
+* ✅ **Built-in smart contracts and programmable constraints**
 * ✅ **Cryptographic signing and verification (Zsig fully integrated)**
+* ✅ **Identity-aware transactions for distributed systems**
-* ✅ **Built for CLI, WASM, or embedded systems**
+* ✅ **Built for CLI, WASM, embedded, or distributed systems**

 ---